 For people who did once upon a time use it for business, it’s dying.
 Strangely, you could argue that it’s the number of social media gurus, all the agencies and commercialisation of social media itself which is largely responsible.
-As well as all the programming and technical development.

-Is this irreversible, or can it be checked?
+So is this irreversible or can it be checked?
 In terms of solutions, might it be possible to make programming harder, for Twitter to try defending it more keenly, culling the robots?
 I don’t know.
 Might it be possible to promote the idea that having thousands of followers, regardless of how many people you’re following, looks fake, alienating and boring?
 That too is probably impossible, such is the broad desire to be followed by thousands and millions, to appear a big deal, and to be a big deal.

-Ultimately the real proof of quality or humanity is in the tweets themselves – and it must be remembered this will always be subjective.
-So I could be totally wrong about everything.
+Ultimately the real proof of quality or humanity is in the tweets themselves – and it must be remembered this will always be subjective so I could be totally wrong about everything.

 Please tweet @mawkins if you’d like to comment on this post.